sarvani29/FindMaxProfitFromStocks/README.md

  If arr[k] < min, set min = arr[k]<br />
 If profit < arr[k] - min, set profit = arr[k] - min<br /></i>

 The beauty of this algorithm is it uses only O(n) time and O(1) memory.
-Also, the `for` loop in the file `main.py` takes care of multiple stock prices data.
+Also, the structure of the `main.py` script takes care of multiple stock prices data.

 - The problem was assumed to have a single pass solution, ie, the trader could buy and sell stocks only once in a given day.
 In real life situations, there could be other possible variations like:
-    * engaging in at most k number of transactions with and without Cooldown
+    * engaging in at most k number of transactions with and without Cooldown.
-    * having a penalty cost (transaction fee) associated with every stock that is bought apart from the price of the stock
+    * having a penalty cost (transaction fee) associated with every stock that is bought apart from the price of the stock.

+#### **Project structure Overview **<br />

+- [main.py](main.py): This is the main python script used to run the program.
+- [maxprofit.py](maxprofit.py): This file contains a class called MaxProfit which contains the main algorithm to evaluate maximum profit from given data.
+- [test.py](test.py): The test python script performs tests on the possible variations of input data. unittest has been used to perform these tests. `unittest` has been used to perform the tests.
+- [Stocks.csv](Stocks.csv): The file contains the input data in CSV format.

 #### **Requirements**<br />
 Python 3.7 was used to solve the problem.
 The version can be checked by entering the following in the command line: <br />